Delegate audit · paid · v1.0

 5. Following up with customers after large jobs to ask for Google reviews

-MostlyThis is a textbook automation win.
-The trigger is clear (job marked complete in ServiceTitan), the message is templated, the channel is SMS or email, and the stakes of a slightly imperfect message are low.
-Tools like NiceJob, Podium, and ServiceTitan's built-in review automation handle this natively.
-The only human judgment needed: don't send a review request after a job that went badly.
-That exception logic is easy to configure (e.g., only trigger if invoice is paid and no complaint flag).
+MostlyThis is a near-perfect automation candidate.
+The trigger is clear (job marked complete in ServiceTitan), the message is templated with light personalization, the channel is SMS/email, and the stakes of a slightly imperfect message are low.
+ServiceTitan Marketing Pro or a Zapier workflow handles this end-to-end.
+The only human element worth preserving: if a job had a complaint or callback, you do not want an automated review request going out.
+That exception logic is easy to build.

 82/100Total- Structure18/20